Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Conclusion

 \section{Conclusion}

-We used set-valued analysis to describe and study the trajectory of solutions to TV-SDP.
+We used set-valued analysis to describe and study the trajectory of solutions to {parametric} SDP.
 The analysis we carried out brought us to define six different types of points, according to the local structure of the solutions trajectory.
 Our main result consists in proving that under standard assumptions, there are no other types of points.

 One could extend our research by weakening our assumptions: continuity of the data dependence on the parameter, and primal and dual strict feasibility throughout the parameterization interval.
 These requirements avoid highly degenerate situations.
 In particular, without continuity of the data, one can expect the trajectory to potentially present a lot of irregularities, e.g., it may fail to be both inner and outer semi-continuous, while, as Theorem \ref{thm: optimal_sets_osc} shows, under the continuity of the data outer semi-continuity is ensured.
 When strict feasibility is lost, two additional forms of degenerate behavior might occur: the optimal value may not be attained at any feasible point, or there may be a strictly positive duality gap between the primal and dual optimal values.
 It is not clear whether there could be other types too, perhaps akin to irregular accumulation points.

 Finally, the properties of specific classes of trajectories of solutions in specific applications may be of considerable interest.